spectrocloud/librarium/docs/docs-content/getting-started/aws/scale-secure-cluster.md

 After going through the steps in the tutorial, Kai is confident in Palette's upgrade and scanning capabilities.

 > "What have you found out, Kai?" says Meera walking over to Kai's desk.
-"Can I rely on Palette when a zero day
+"Can I rely on Palette when a zero-day
 > vulnerability comes in?"
 >
 > "Yes, I know how stressful it is when those are reported." says Kai with a sympathetic nod.
 "I found out that Palette